fengyuanchen/compressorjs/README.md

 Indicates if read the image's Exif Orientation value (JPEG image only), and then rotate or flip the image automatically with the value.

+**Notes:**

-**Note:** Don't trust this all the time as some JPEG images have incorrect (not standard) Orientation values.
+- Don't trust this all the time as some JPEG images have incorrect (not standard) Orientation values.
+- If the size of target image is too large (e.g., greater than 10 MB), you should disable this option to avoid out-of-memory crash, see #40 for more information.

 ### maxWidth